salesforcecli/plugin-login/messages/logout.md

 By default, the command prompts you to select which environments you want to log out of.
 Use --no-prompt to not be prompted and log out of all environments.

+Be careful!
+If you log out of a scratch org without having access to its password, you can't access the scratch org again, either through the CLI or the Salesforce UI.

 # examples

 - Log out of all environments:

   <%= config.bin %> <%= command.id %>

-- Log out of all environments with no confirmation prompt:
+- Log out of all environments with no prompt:

-  <%= config.bin %> <%= command.id %> --noprompt
+  <%= config.bin %> <%= command.id %> --no-prompt

 # flags.no-prompt.summary